 Of course, you may think it would be better to let your own HR and accounting departments handle contractor payrolling.
-After all, they do that for your long-term employees, right?
-But there is a reason why there are many large banks and other organizations rely on outsourced payrolling services for their contract employees, even though these organizations have large and sophisticated accounting systems.
-Some of the reasons:
+After all, they do so for your long-term employees, right?
+Here are some of the reasons why organizations rely on a third party to provide payroll services for their contract employees:

-Any business involves risk, and you may believe that handling payrolling for contract workers fits into the range of “acceptable risk.”
-But consider the risks you’re retaining: that you’ll miss an aspect of the Onboarding process such as hiring an unqualified worker, paying too much, or that payments to the worker will go astray.
+Any business involves risk, and you may believe that handling the payroll for contract workers fits into the range of “acceptable risk.”
+But consider the risks you’re willing to take on: that you’ll miss an aspect of the onboarding process such as hiring an unqualified worker, paying too much, or that payments to the worker will go astray.

-Sourcing contractor payrolling services from a qualified, experienced service provider not only helps reduce the chance of bad things happening, it insulates you and your company from potential problems.
+Sourcing contractor payrolling services from a qualified and experienced service provider will not only help reduce the chance of bad things happening, it will insulate your organization from potential problems.
 Using an experienced and qualified payrolling provider will help you save money and time.